Train RNNยค

 eqx.filter_value_and_grad

-will calculate the gradient with respect to the first argument (model
+will calculate the gradient with respect to all floating-point arrays in the first argument (model

 parameters will be differentiated, whilst model.hidden_size